tamerkaraca/linux-ai-setup-script/README.md

 ### Usage Notes

+- **Language toggle:** English is the default, Turkish is auto-detected when your locale starts with `tr`, and you can flip languages anytime via menu option `L`.
 - **Environment reloads:** PATH updates for `pipx`, `uv`, `nvm`, `bun`, `gh`, etc., are appended to `~/.bashrc`, `~/.zshrc`, and `~/.profile`.
 The script auto-sources whichever exists so new commands are usable immediately.
 - **Remote execution:** The menu structure, colorized logs, and sub-modules behave the same whether you cloned locally or piped via curl.
 - **API keys:** Super* installers guide you through provider portals (Gemini, Anthropic, OpenAI).
 GLM configuration masks existing keys (`abcd***wxyz`) and only replaces them if you supply a new value.